kcynn/Triceratops_Robot/README.md

 ## How to build Triceratops Robot
 For building a Triceratops robot, it is divided into three parts.
 The first part is Mechanics, the second part is Electronics, and the third part is Coding.
 ### Mechanic
-Enter the **Triceratops_Mechanic** folder and perform 3D printing or laser cutting.
-Then, assemble the parts into the robot as shown in the image below.
+**Triceratops_Mechanic** folder, download all the files in the folder, and then perform 3D printing or laser cutting as appropriate.
+After that, assemble the parts into a robot according to the image below.

 ![Assem_Triceratops](https://github.com/kcynn/Triceratops-Robot/assets/154345247/e860123a-ac1d-4964-b252-cbd763943b91)
 ![Assem_Triceratops_Back](https://github.com/kcynn/Triceratops-Robot/assets/154345247/14602e66-f8ba-4bd8-b64e-f060c3ba7fbb)